Additive structure of totally positive quadratic integers: Estimating norms

-Let us conclude the paper with some applications of the previous proposition.
-From the theory of continued fractions it quite easily follows that all elements with absolute value of norm less than $\sqrtDelta/4$ are convergents \cite[Proposition~7]{blomer_kala_2017}.
+Since the minimum of the function $r\mapsto\bigl(1-\frac r{\gamma_{i+2}}\bigr) r$ is at one of the endpoints of the considered interval $1\leq r\leq u_{i+2}-1$, we conclude that $N(\alpha_{i,r})>\bigl(1-\frac 1{u_{i+2}}\bigr) \sqrtDelta$. \end{proof} Let us conclude the paper with some applications of the previous proposition.
+From the theory of continued fractions it quite easily follows that all elements with absolute value of norm less than $\sqrtDelta/4$ are convergents~\cite[Proposition~7]{blomer_kala_2018}.
 However, often it is useful to know all elements of norm less than $\sqrtDelta$ (or other small multiples of $\sqrt D$): the characterization of all such totally positive integers follows easily from our proposition.